 If you drink alcohol, dizziness, drowsiness or impaired concentration may be worse.

-You should wait at least 14 days after stopping sertraline before starting any medicines known as monoamine oxidase inhibitors
+You should wait at least 14 days after stopping sertraline before starting any other

 The effects of sertraline may last for some days after you have stopped taking it.